nlohmann/json/doc/mkdocs/docs/api/ordered_map.md

 :   mapped type

 `IgnoredLess`
-:   comparison function (ignored and only added to ensure compatibility with `std::map`)
+:   comparison function (ignored and only added to ensure compatibility with `#!cpp std::map`)

 `Allocator`
 :   allocator type